+Carry false.
 A, B and HL preserved.

 DE and other flags corrupt.
+All other registers preserved.

 The envelope to set up is specified by a number in the range 1..15.
 No envelope is set up if a number outside this range is passed.